LBLucaBonetti/daily/README.md

 # daily

 > [!WARNING]
 > This project is currently archived.
 No updates (security, bugs, features, dependencies) will be made.
 I want to focus on something else.
+I was working on the <a href="https://github.com/LBLucaBonetti/daily/tree/GH-867">GH-867</a> branch of the <a href="https://github.com/LBLucaBonetti/daily/tree/GH-864_Budget_and_expenses_feature">GH-864_Budget_and_expenses_feature</a> feature.
+You can track the project status as it was archived <a href="https://github.com/users/LBLucaBonetti/projects/1">here</a>.

 [daily](https://trydaily.click) is an app for organizing everyday life.
 <br>